martinconnarty/REACT-ex/Readme.md

 - What has fired, and why?
 - What could it mean, and does this event demonstrate that? (essentially False Positives/True Positives)
 - What else would we expect to observe, and how might we find that?

+I believe there's room for improvement on the ATC project by incorporating some of the ideas from Mitre ATT&CK - ultimately we want analysts to be able to come to an incident without any prior knowledge or experience and not only know **what** to do, but have the context of **why** they're doing it.

 ## Initial ideas